Brazilian jiu-jitsu ranking system: Youth belt ranks

-Children between 4 and 15 years old can receive belt colors that reward progress after a white belt but before earning a blue belt, which can only be awarded to people 16 years or older.
-In 2015, the International Brazilian Jiu-Jitsu Federation specified 13 belts for competitors aged 4 through 15.
-The group of three gray belts are for competitors aged 4 through 15 years old.
-The group of three yellow belts are for competitors 7 through 15 years old.
-The group of orange belts are for competitors 10 through 15 years old.
-The group of three green belts are for competitors 13 through 15 years old.
+Depending on the dojo, juniors, or children between 4 and 15 years old can receive both regular, and unlike adult ranks, striped belt colors that are rewarded for progress after white belt, but before earning blue belt, which can only be awarded to seniors, or people 16 years or older.
+In 2015, the International Brazilian Jiu-Jitsu Federation specified 13 belts for youth practitioners within these ages.
+The group of three gray belts have an age requirement beginning at age 4, along with the group of three yellow belts beginning at age 7, The group of orange belts beginning at age 10, and the group of green belts beginning at age 13.

-When a competitor turns 16, they must move to the adult system of belts according to the belt that they have at the time.
-White belts remain at white belts.
-Gray, yellow or orange belts can turn to white or blue belt at the professor's decision.
-Green belt can turn to white, blue or purple belt according to the professor's decision.
+When a practitioner turns 16, they are immediately promoted to the adult ranking system according to the belt they have at the time.
+Beginners remain at white belt, and gray, yellow, or orange belts either revert back to white or can be promoted to blue belt at the professor's discretion.
+Also at the professor's discretion, green belts revert back to white or can be promoted to blue or purple belt.

 Conversion between youth belt systems

-The table below shows an approximate conversion between the Gracie jiu-jitsu ranking system and the International Brazilian Jiu-Jitsu Federation system, including striped sub-ranking within each belt.
+The table below shows an approximate conversion between the Gracie system and the International Brazilian Jiu-Jitsu Federation system, including striped sub-ranking within each belt.
 These are the two most common systems for kids belts in Brazilian jiu-jitsu.
 Both systems span practitioners from 4 years old through 15 years old.